 The Nashville Church of Scientology opens its doors to people of all faith traditions and celebrates the holidays with traditional events and get-togethers for friends and families.

-Because the Scientology religion is practiced in 165 countries and territories, Scientologists come from a wide variety of faiths and cultural traditions.
+Because the Scientology religion is practiced in 184 countries, Scientologists come from a wide variety of faiths and cultural traditions.
 But no matter their background, they, like most people, gather with loved ones to enjoy the warmth of friends and family and celebrate the joy of the season.

 Scientology Founder L. Ron Hubbard honored the great religious leaders of the past for the wisdom they brought to the world, writing that Scientology shares “the goals set for Man by Christ, which are wisdom, good health and immortality.”
 It is in this spirit that Scientologists celebrate the holiday season, whether they observe Christmas, Hanukkah, Kwanzaa or any other religious or cultural tradition.

-The Church annually celebrates New Year’s Eve with a large-scale event that all parishioners are invited to attend.
+The Church will be hosting a Thanksgiving potluck dinner, there will be get-togethers throughout December and on New Year’s Eve, the church celebrates with a large-scale event.
 It is at this event that the church reviews the accomplishments for the year and sets the course for the year to come.

 For more information about Scientology, visit www.scientology.org.